Clubhouse Games review — Nintendo pours love into 51 Worldwide Classics

 Darts is a touchscreen or motion-control game.
 And the act of actually throwing a dart is fine.
 It’s everything else that suffers.
 The interface doesn’t adapt now that you are using a finger.
 Onscreen prompts act as buttons, but they don’t look like buttons.
 The “undo” button is just text, and it doesn’t appear like something you interact with by touching.

 I played multiple games of yacht dice with my wife, and it took us both some time to figure that out.
 When you do single-system local multiplayer, you have to use touch controls.
 So I couldn’t just hit the “A” button to roll the dice.
 The onscreen instructions just had vague pointing arrows.
-I thought I was supposed to drag the dice onto the play field, but that often would work.
+I thought I was supposed to drag the dice onto the play field, but that often wouldn’t work.

 Eventually, I realized I was just supposed to tap the cup of dice.
 But figuring that out was a frustrating process.